leonjza/frida-boot/course/3-chapter-3/operating-modes.md

 }
 ```

-The configuration file itself needs to live next to the Gadget's `.so` file and have the same name with the extention being `.config` instead of `.so`.
+The configuration file itself needs to live next to the Gadget's `.so` file and have the same name with the extension being `.config` instead of `.so`.
 Save a file with this contents called `frida-gadget.config` and run the patched `crypt` binary again.

 ```text
 ~/code$ ./crypt